24 July 2017

 - Bonus points earned (see Bonus Points section)

-Duplicate contacts on the same band as a previous QSO with a station are allowed after 10 minutes have elapsed since the previous QSO with that station.
+Duplicate contacts on the same band and mode as a previous QSO with a station are allowed after 10 minutes have elapsed since the previous QSO with that station.
 The same station may be worked on all SEQP bands and modes.

 - Include station power level, 6-character grid square, antenna type, equipment list, and extra comments in the log soapbox.
 Please use the example format for easy post-event processing.

 SOAPBOX: power=100 W, grid=FN20Vt, antenna=dipole, equipment=IC7410, SOAPBOX: comments=Totality was beautiful!